(20 ILCS 515/40)

 (b) The Department must provide or arrange for the staff support necessary

-The Director, in cooperation and consultation with the Executive Council, shall
+The Inspector General of the Department, in cooperation and consultation with the Executive Council, shall

 appoint, reappoint, and remove team members.
+In the event of a disagreement, the Executive Council's decision shall control.
 From funds available, the Director may select from a list of 2 or more candidates recommended by the Executive Council to serve as the Child Death Review Teams Executive Director.
 The Child Death Review Teams Executive Director shall oversee the operations of the child death review teams and shall report directly to the Executive Council.